 The appointment will be subject to the provision of proof of the right to work in the UK.
-The role may meet the requirements to obtain a Skilled Worker visa for new entrants to the UK.
+The role may meet the requirements to obtain a Skilled Worker visa for new entrants to the UK; applications are therefore welcome from candidates who don't currently have the right to work in the UK, but who would be eligible to obtain a visa.
+If you require a visa, we have a dedicated Staff Immigration Team to support successful applicants through the immigration process (for Skilled Worker visas) from job offer through to arrival in the UK.
 This is subject to the eligibility criteria being met for the required visa route.
 In particular, you must have sufficient English language skills (evidenced by having passed a secure English Language Test at CEFR B1 or above, or coming from a majority English-speaking country, or having taken a degree taught in English).